BloomTech-Labs/sauti-databank-be/README.md

 ## 1️⃣ Getting started

 To get the server running locally:
-_TEAM question: Confirming these are the right commands?_

-- Clone this repo
+- Clone this repo, then, cd into the repo in Terminal and:
 - **yarn install** to install all required dependencies
 - **yarn server** to start the local server
 - **yarn test** to start server using testing environment